kumarsks619/chatbot-ym/README.md

 STEP 6: Now in the root directory, run the command: npm i (to install all the project packages and dependencies).

 STEP 7: Now the chatbot chat console is ready.
 Now you just need the Dashboard to control the bot (which is in the "admin-panel-ym" repo).

+#NOTE: The API keys must be same for the Chatbot and the Dashboard.
+You need to create the new app in Firebase only ONCE.
+Then use the same API keys in both.